addshore/browser-facebook-advert-interest-cleaner/README.md

  3) Navigate to your [Facebook advert settings](https://www.facebook.com/adpreferences/ad_settings)
  4) Navigate to the interests section (Categories used to reach you >> Interest Categories)
  5) Click the button provided by the extensions to clear all of your interests!

+You can also navigate to the "Other Categories" section in English and find a similar button.

 ## What does it look like?